rabani-to/challenge-frontend/README.md

 ## Sending your solution

-You can apply even if the position is still not available at Linkedin or Angel.co, please note that we do NOT want to make this challenge just for the sake of doing a “job application”.
+You can apply even if the position is still not available at Linkedin or Angel.co, please note that we do NOT want to make this challenge just for the sake of doing a `“job application”`.

 Use this form for sending your solution, https://airtable.com/shr6daSdtLc6183ld, and remember you’ll only have 3 days to finish.

-> Note: You can choose any network, be it mainnet or testent.
-Build the app your way!
+***Note:** You can choose any network, be it mainnet or testent.
+Build the app your way!*

 ## Resources